jstart/LocationDataComparison-iOS/README.md

 Location Data Comparison
 ------
-This projects goal is to compare all location based APIs.
+This project's goal is to compare all location based APIs.

 List of location based API sources to compare: